drop-games/eb-docs/docs/Whitepaper/intro.md

 Enter the game

-At first (semi-closed game), there should be some capital reuquirement to play the game, which should be eventually lowered or abolished (after all we want to have a game thats accessible to all)
+At first (semi-closed game), there should be some capital reuquirement to play the game, which should be eventually lowered or abolished (after all we want to have a game thats accessible for all)